 (1) This Part shall come into operation on the date on which section 6 comes into operation.

-(2) In this Part “the Association” means the association incorporated under the Associations Incorporation Act 1895 2, on 14 October 1971 by the name of Keep Australia Beautiful Council (W.A.).
+(2) In this Part the Association means the association incorporated under the Associations Incorporation Act 1895 2, on 14 October 1971 by the name of Keep Australia Beautiful Council (W.A.).

 36. Dissolution of former Association